woodrush/lambdalisp/README.md

 - Reader macros with `set-macro-character`
 - Access to the interpreter's virtual heap memory with `malloc`, `memread`, and `memwrite`
 - Show the call stack trace when an error is invoked
-- Garbage collection during macro evaluation
+- Garbage collection during macro expansion

 Supported special forms and functions are: